Branches and publishing in Nordcraft

 Understanding branches

 When you create a new project, Nordcraft automatically creates a branch called start for you.
-The main branch represents what end users see.
+The main branch represents what your users see.
 You cannot edit the main branch directly, but you can view it in the editor.

 Branches work like branches on a tree: